Introduction

 From a Unix command shell, type:

-netstat -an|grep 61616
+netstat -nl|grep 61616

-Monitoring ActiveMQ
+Monitoring ActiveMQ Classic

 The default username and password is admin/admin.
 You can configure this in the conf/jetty-real.properties file.

-Stopping ActiveMQ
+Stopping ActiveMQ Classic

-For both Windows and Unix installations, terminate ActiveMQ by typing "CTRL-C" in the console or command shell in which it is running.
+For both Windows and Unix installations, terminate ActiveMQ Classic by typing “CTRL-C” in the console or command shell in which it is running.

-If ActiveMQ was started in the background on Unix, the process can be killed, with the following:
+If ActiveMQ Classic was started in the background on Unix, the process can be killed, with the following:

-Configuring ActiveMQ
+Configuring ActiveMQ Classic

-The ActiveMQ broker should now run.
+The ActiveMQ Classic broker should now run.
 You can configure the broker by specifying an Xml Configuration file as a parameter to the activemq command.
 An alternative is to use the Broker Configuration URI to configure things on the command line in a concise format (though the configuration options are not as extensive as if you use Java or XML code).
 You can also

 Also see Configuring Transports to see how you can configure the various connection, transport and broker options using the connection URL in the ActiveMQConnectionFactory.

-See the Initial Configuration for details of which jars you need to add to your classpath to start using ActiveMQ in your Java code
+See the Initial Configuration for details of which jars you need to add to your classpath to start using ActiveMQ Classic in your Java code

 If you want to use JNDI to connect to your JMS provider then please view the JNDI Support.
 If you are a Spring user you should read about Spring Support

-After the installation, ActiveMQ is running with a basic configuration.
+After the installation, ActiveMQ Classic is running with a basic configuration.
 For details on configuring options, please see refer to the Configuration section.

 Additional Resources

-Apache ActiveMQ, ActiveMQ, Apache, the Apache feather logo, and the Apache ActiveMQ project logo are trademarks of The Apache Software Foundation.
-All other marks mentioned may be trademarks or registered trademarks of their respective owners.
+Apache, ActiveMQ, Apache ActiveMQ, the Apache feather logo, and the Apache ActiveMQ project logo are trademarks of The Apache Software Foundation.
+Copyright © 2024, The Apache Software Foundation.
+Licensed under Apache License 2.0.